julianeon/useful-python-scripts/README.md

 ## make_gif_images.py

-This script generates the images for a gif using imagemagick.
+This script generates the images for a gif.

+It uses imagemagick so you must have imagemagick installed.

-The text to be used, and the filenames used for output, are coded into the script.
+The text, colors, and filenames for the output images are coded into the script.

 It doesn't create a gif in case you want to add a custom image or change the ordering before gif creation.